-44. The Government also appreciates the strong support of the business corporations and different sectors for the COVID-19 vaccination programme.
+50. The Government also appreciates the strong support of the business corporations and different sectors for the COVID-19 vaccination programme.
 Apart from organising various lucky draw campaigns to encourage members of the public to get vaccinated, numerous business organisations and district organisations (such as international business services companies, public utilities, property developers, financial services companies, mass communication companies, airlines, district organisations, etc.) have asked the Government to send outreach teams to provide vaccination for their employees.
-The Government strongly calls on the employers of various trades to actively promote the vaccination programme, including the administration of vaccine of all of their staff.
+The outreach teams have conducted 146 vaccination services and about 30 000 persons and their family members of corporates and organizations have been vaccinated.
+The Government strongly calls on the employers of various trades to the vaccination programme, actively promote including the administration of vaccine of all of their staff.
 Otherwise, they have to arrange self-paid testing service regularly and take similar arrangements.
 Through the increase of the vaccination rate of working population, "persons who are suitable for vaccination should get vaccinated" with a view to achieving the protection for themselves and for the community.